paulBit3/Tekit/README.md

 ------

-A social full-stack web application taht makes easier for user to share technologies stories with friends, family.
+A social full-stack web application that makes easier for user to share technologies stories with friends, family.
 The app allows users to post, reply, like and comment, and share a topic.
-I implemented

 -------
-- Front-end techs stack: HTML, CSS, JavaScript, react
+- Front-end techs stack: HTML, CSS, JavaScript, React
 - Back-end techs stack: Python/Django

 ------